 - After the first 2000 machines (approximately) the drip pan color changed from silver to the common black.

-- After the first 5000 machines (approximately) the arm decal behind the motor is eliminated.
+- Also after the first 3000 machines (approximately) the arm decal behind the motor is eliminated.

-- Case is changed from Type I to Type II Case.
-It still had the green interior like the Type I, but it did not have the bracket to hold down the machine or the hanger for the foot controller.
+- The case changed from Type I to Type II case.
+It still had the green interior of Type I, but it did not have the bracket to hold down the machine or the hanger for the foot controller.

 - In late 1933 the hook assembly style changed.